Definitive 2025 Compliance Guide

 Ensure multiple personnel are trained on STEERS and have active accounts to avoid compliance gaps due to staff turnover or absence.
 A single point of failure here can lead to missed deadlines.

-Preparing for a TCEQ Inspection: A Proactive Checklist
+Preparing for a TCEQ Inspection

 An unannounced visit from a TCEQ investigator can be stressful, but being prepared can make all the difference.
 The checklist below highlights what inspectors look for first.